jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Operation-Guide/Listener-Management.md

 	- Select server group type: virtual server, availability group, or it cannot be added currently;

-		 Virtual server group: The system will automatically filter out the list of server groups that can be associated now, if there is no available server group, it may click “Create a new virtual server group” to create;
+		 Virtual server group: The system will automatically filter out the list of server groups that can be associated now, if there is no available server group, it may click "Create a new virtual server group" to create;

 		Note: The backend instances in the optional server group must be under the same region, virtual private cloud, and availability zone as the Application Application Load Balancer.